 Seeing Cirque du Soleil is something I look forward to each year (you can read my reviews about Luzia and Volta which are both on tour) as I’m always mesmerized by the acrobatics and set design which are truly spectacular.

 One unique feature about Corteo is the stage is designed to be seen from both sides.
 As such half, the audience is on one side, half the other.
-The set design will provide you a closeup view of astonishing performances as all the seats are all close to the stage.
-My personal favorite acts would have to be the Cyr wheel, duo-straps, and chandeliers, with the acrobatic ladder, helium dance, and Tournik all being outstanding too.
+The set design will provide you with a closeup view of astonishing performances as all the seats are all close to the stage.
+My personal favourite acts would have to be the Cyr wheel, duo-straps, and chandeliers, with the acrobatic ladder, helium dance, and Tournik all being outstanding too.

 In the Cyr wheels, there are 5 people performing in giant wheels on the stage.
 It was spectacular to see their coordination in a dizzying set of acrobatic moves in and around the rotating wheel.

 The Duo-Straps had all the beauty of The Greatest Showman’s duo aerial scene where Zendaya and Zac Efron fly around together in the romantic scene in the Hollywood movie, but here it is done live.
 The trust of the performers, while they hang from each other, is such a display of love and strength that I didn’t want this performance to end as it was outstanding.